+'''

-\$ sudo dnf install isc-stork-agent
+$ sudo dnf install isc-stork-agent

+'''

 It is possible to install both agent and server on the same machine.
+If dnf is not available, yum can be used in similar fashion.

-2.3.3 Initial Setup of the Stork Server
+2.4.3 Initial Setup of the Stork Server